Media Kit // 2025-2026

 Hampton, VA

-Black, 30s–50s.
+Black, 30s to 50s.
 Luther Vandross in the backseat.
 Grew up hearing real musicianship in coffee shops and dorm hallways.
 Essence Festival crowd.
 Believes in the canon.

 The DMV Observers